tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > the masculine and feminine, the collective and individual, etc.*
 > Just as the vertical line differes in character from the horizontal, so in life the two aspects have their inherent and opposed character.
 > But just as in art these lines have different dimensions, so individuals and their groups differ in strength or size.
-> *Art demonstrates that life, through equivalence of its opposed aspects - despite tehir different nature - can approach real equilibrium.*
+> *Art demonstrates that life, through equivalence of its opposed aspects - despite their different nature - can approach real equilibrium.*
 (p.
 254)

 > Art demonstrates that the true realization of real life requires *individual liberty.*